-Several councils are now actively urging people to get FloodSax alternative sandbags which are far easier to store and deploy than traditional sandbags which are heavy, cumbersome and difficult to use.
+Several councils are now actively urging people to get FloodSax alternative sandbags for flood mitigation which are far easier to store and deploy than traditional sandbags which are heavy, cumbersome and difficult to use.

 Bradford Metropolitan District Council pulls no punches … and many other councils have the same strict policy: “There is no statutory requirement for a Local Authority to provide sandbags, nor to prevent a property from flooding.
 Many councils do not provide sandbags.”

 Here’s what some other councils have to say and why they believe FloodSax sandless sandbags should be used instead of traditional sandbags.

 Adur and Worthing Councils in West Sussex say: “The Environment Agency now says that anti-flood devices like FloodSax are the way forward for people to protect their home.”

 Braintree District Council in Essex adds: “The council does not have a statutory duty to provide residents with sandbags during a flooding incident.
 It is the homeowner’s or landlord’s responsibility to protect their property.
 Flood defence products, e.g. FloodSax or similar products can be purchased at builders’ merchants or DIY stores.”

 Derby City Council says: “Sandbags are heavy and time-consuming to put in place.
 Other products are now available to buy commercially which are both less cumbersome and offer a better standard of protection.”